Ginika-Chinonso/Anagram-Solver/README.md

 # Anagram Solver
-This script generates all permutation for a password given
+This script generates all permutation for a word given